maykinmedia/django-timeline-logger/docs/index.rst

 Requirements
 ============

-Django Timeline Logger makes use of Django's ``contrib.postgres.JSONField``, then your backend will need:
+Django Timeline Logger makes use of Django's ``django.db.models.JSONField``, then your backend will need:

-   - At least Django-1.11_.
-   - At least PostgreSQL-9.4_.
-   - At least psycopg2-2.5.4_.
+   - One of the maintained Django_ versions
+   - A database backend with support for the JSONField_ for your Django version

 Contents
 ========